Huernia zebrina N. E. Br.

 Little Owl Eyes, Little Owl, Owl Eyes, Zebra-Stripped Huernia, Carrion Flower, Lifesaver Plant

-Huernia zebrina is a low-growing perennial succulent species more or less creeping, occasionally forming mats.
+Huernia zebrina is a low-growing, perennial succulent, more or less creeping, occasionally forming mats.
 It is one of the most beautifully flowering Huernias and very popular in cultivation for its odd blooms.
-The stems are deflexed-decumbent or decumbent-erect, tapering, 5-(to 6) angled, and irregularly branching, up to 2 inches (5 cm) long, 0.5 inch (12 mm) in diameter and strongly toothed.
-The amazing 5-pointed, yellow, star-shaped flowers are banded in coppery brown with a dark red rim.
+The stems are deflexed-decumbent or decumbent-erect, tapering, 4- to 6-angled, irregularly branching, up to 2 inches (5 cm) long, 0.5 inch (1.2 cm) in diameter and strongly toothed.
+The amazing flowers are 5-pointed, yellow, star-shaped are banded in coppery brown with a dark red rim.

 How to Grow and Care